jacksonntag/data-science/library/challenge_analytic_report_and_research_proposal/content.md

 Here's a few last pieces of advice:

 * Grammar matters.
 A lot.
 This should be a professional and easy to read document.
 * State the questions you aim to answer clearly and answer them specifically.
 Make sure to use markdown to properly format your questions.
 * __Including your code is required__ but we should also be able to read your report and understand your visualizations without having to look at that code.
 Whether you include your code in the report with an iPython notebook or in a separate file is up to you.
 * Your goal should be to give us an understanding of your dataset and the behaviors present in it.
 As such use analytics and statistics to tell a story about the data, don't just give us statistics without context.
 * Try to translate real questions into statistical questions rather than simply ask statistical questions.

-* Use at least 2-3 different types of charts from the fundamentals course to display the data.
+* Use at least 2-3 different types of charts to display the data.
 * Be clear about any assumptions you make about the data and validate those assumptions if possible.
 * Ensure that your dataset actually has the information to answer the questions you're asking.
 Does the dataset have a bias?
 Is it incomplete?
 Problems with your dataset can easily lead to problems in your analysis if you don't address them.